project-nikola/hardware/raspberry-pi/raspberry-pi.md

 ## Installing Raspbian
-We use Raspbian as our operating system of choice.
-It is the most popular distribution for Raspberry Pi and has the most support online.
+We chose Raspbian as our operating system because it is the most popular distribution for Raspberry Pi and has the most support online.

 ### Download Raspian